How to Make Fire Water: Natural Cold and Flu Remedy

 2. Stir in the salt and cayenne powder.
 Stir until the salt and cayenne have dissolved into the water.

-3. Add the apple cider vinegar (we use raw apple cider vinegar).
+3. Add the apple cider vinegar (we prefer to use raw apple cider vinegar).

 4. Store in a glass jar in the fridge and take 1 tablespoon every 15-20 minutes until you start to feel better.
 The key is to be sure to take it every 15 minutes for it to really work.
 And it’s most effective if you start taking it right when you feel you may be coming down with something.